bytespider/enchant-puppeteer/readme.md

    * to check the current interception response and modify accordingly.
    */
   page.on('request', req=> {
-    req.respond({...req.respondForRequest, ...}) // This no longer returns a promise
+    req.respond({...req.respondForRequest}) // This no longer returns a promise });
-  });

   /**